vizality-community/copy-raw-message/README.md

-# copy-raw-message
+# Copy Raw Message

-[Plugin] Lets you copy messages with their formatting still intact.
+This plugin lets you copy messages with their formatting still intact.